Mexico becoming Nissan's export hub for Americas: CEO

 "We still have electric cars as a key focus, we think this technology is going to be a big part of the development of the industry in the mid- to long-term."

 Nissan, the world's sixth-biggest automaker, has been ramping up spending as part of its expansion plan.
-This financial year, which ends in March, the company is investing in eight new plants in total, as well as expanding one existing plant.
+This financial year, which ends in March, the company is investing in eight new plants as well as expanding one existing plant.

 Ghosn committed the company to boosting both global market share and its operating margin to 8 percent by end-March 2017.